CoreLathe/A7-RT/evidence/EVIDENCE.md

 ### Transactional State

 Every subagent worked in ShadowFS.
 No file touched the working tree until `run_test()` passed and the harness auto-committed.
-Failed iterations (syntax errors, import failures) stayed in shadow—visible in telemetry, invisible to git.
+Failed iterations (syntax errors, import failures) stayed in shadow, visible in telemetry, invisible to git.

 ### The Anti-Drift Contract

 The builder never saw test files.
 The test author never saw implementation.
 Both saw the same `interface.exports`.
 When the builder implemented `MatcherEngine` with a slightly different method name, the test failed, the harness rejected the commit, and the builder iterated.
-The contract was the oracle—not human judgment, not conversational pleading.
+The contract was the oracle and not human judgment, not conversational pleading.

 ## The Output